Schneider Electric Harmony HMI and Pro-Face HMI Products

 How it could be exploited

-An attacker with valid credentials and network access to the HMI panel (port 502 or similar Modbus/OPC interface) could exploit the third-party component vulnerability to inject and execute arbitrary commands.
-Once on the HMI, the attacker could modify control logic, change operator displays, or push malicious commands downstream to connected PLCs and safety systems.
+An attacker with valid credentials and network access to the Harmony or Pro-face HMI panel can exploit the obsolete third-party component vulnerability to execute arbitrary code on the device.
+Once code execution is achieved, the attacker can modify control logic, disable alarms, alter setpoints, or shut down supervised equipment.

 Prerequisites

-- Valid user credentials for the HMI panel
+- Valid credentials for the HMI panel (engineering or operator account)

-- Network connectivity to the HMI device (LAN access or remote connection)
+- Network access to the HMI panel management or runtime interface

 Exploitability